Symptoms of Vitamin B12 Deficiency

 - Hair loss (4) – Even low levels of B12 can contribute to hair loss!
 This usually shows up as more hair loss during your showers or thinning of your hair slowly over time.

 - Weight gain – Low B12 can lead to weight gain as it affects your metabolism.
 This can lead to a slow and steady weight gain over time.
 In addition, it can also prevent you from being able to lose weight even if you are using diet and exercise.

 - Brain fog – Low B12 can make it difficult to concentrate and can cause brain fog.

-- Depression (5) - Low B12 also contributes to depression and depressive symptoms.
-The depression from B12 occurs without ANY stimulus (meaning you don't have a good reason to be depression).
+- Depression (5) – Low B12 also contributes to depression and depressive symptoms.
+Depression from B12 occurs without ANY stimulus (meaning you don’t have a good reason to be depressed).

-- Numbness/tingling - Numbness and tingling are a later sign of B12 deficiency but can come and go in the early stages.
+- Numbness/tingling – Numbness and tingling are later signs of B12 deficiency but can come and go in the early stages.

 - Tongue changes – B12 deficiency can cause an enlarged or “beefy” tongue as well as change how you taste certain foods.
 This is typically a later finding.